 Another reason that it’s crucial to spend time crafting a detailed brief is to avoid scope creep, and ensure that all requirements are recorded.
 Scope creep is bad for agencies and also bad for clients, as it forces deadlines back and causes disruption in what should be a fairly straightforward process.
 For us as an agency, we believe that a collaborative approach is needed, between us as a service provider and the client.
 The service provider works with the client to establish what they need in order to achieve their goals, as they know their business and we know digital.

 If appropriate to the project, we discuss the need for branding.
-If the clients is already established then they’ll likely have their own branding already in place.
-Start-ups on the other hand may have a name, but lack a formalised identity, which is crucial for creating a unified brand across multiple platforms.
+If the clients are already established then they’ll likely have their own branding already in place.
+Start-ups, on the other hand, may have a name, but lack a formalised identity, which is crucial for creating a unified brand across multiple platforms.

 For more information on writing a brief read this useful article.

 Before any design work can be done, you need to undertake research, and it takes a good chunk of time in order to do this.
 We spend time looking at your competitors, finding and analysing data for your business or industry.
 We check existing traffic for your current website and test for SEO.
 In order to design a website that fulfils a clients requirements, we have to look at their customers.
 What content interests them?
 Where do they go for information?
 All of these things help to build out an idea of audience and impact the way that a site is designed and implemented.
 Every website we build fits the inbound methodology and ensures that the websites work hard for customers, as they need it to generate leads and convert them into customers.